Two cities. Two days. Your weekend is sorted.

 Then, take a short drive out of town to the Bonegilla Migrant Experience and discover what life was like for the 320,000 post-World War II migrants who called this their first Australian home.
 Follow that with a visit to the Hume Dam – a striking structure and a key landmark of Albury Wodonga.

-For dinner, there’s everything from fine dining with fancy tablecloths to English pub meals and street food.
-An after-dinner stroll along Dean Street is recommended to wind down, where the trees are adorned with fairy lights, and there are more pubs, bars and entertainment venues to visit.
+Time for dinner!
+There’s everything from fine dining with fancy tablecloths to great pub meals and tasty street food.
+An after-dinner stroll along Dean Street is recommended to wind down, where the trees are adorned with fairy lights, or take your pick from the buzzy bars and entertainment spots.

 Sunday – take it easy